MrGilli/Quplexity/README.md

-# QCVM
+# TurboQ

-Quantum Computer Virtual Machine or QCVM for short, is a blazingly fast application that is used to simulate QC's and their logic.
+TurboQ is a blazingly fast application that is used to simulate QC's and their logic.
-QCVM is written in C++ and x86_64 Assembly for insanely fast execution times.
+TurboQ is written in C++ and x86_64 Assembly for insanely fast execution times.

 ## Description